 Lexmark makes numerous in-kind contributions to nonprofit organizations.
 In addition to printers and gifts associated with printing, employees collect items for numerous other needs.
 These collections are not tracked for value purposes but are meaningful contributions for the community.
-School supplies, food, clothing, health supplies and trees are some of the many items Lexmark has donated.
+School supplies, food, clothing, health supplies, disaster relief supplies, and trees are some of the many items Lexmark has donated.